2-8 August 2021 marks National Surrogacy Week. Here is some more information about surrogacy.

 Fertility clinics in the UK are regulated by the HFEA.

-The clinic must ensure that those involved in surrogacy arrangements have received information about legal parenthood; the parental order provisions in the Human Fertilisation and Embryology Act 2008; the requires that the gametes of one of the intended parents must be used; that surrogacy arrangements are unenforceable.
+The clinic must ensure that those involved in surrogacy arrangements have received information about legal parenthood; the parental order provisions in the Human Fertilisation and Embryology Act 2008; the requirements that the gametes of one of the intended parents must be used; that surrogacy arrangements are unenforceable.

 Clinics must be satisfied that those involved in surrogacy arrangements have received enough information and understand the legal implications of the arrangements.
 We are able to advise parties and provide a letter to the clinic confirming that this advice has been given.